Queers Against Israeli Apartheid: Freedom Flotilla

 Filmmaker and QuAIA member John Greyson has been listed as one of the participants in the 2011 Freedom Flotilla II.
-Greyson is reported to be a passenger aboard the Canadian boat "Tahrir."
+Greyson was reported to be a passenger aboard the Canadian boat "Tahrir."
 Greyson's participation in the Flotilla came to the public spotlight in the aftermath of a hoax video in which an Israeli actor claimed that gays weren't welcome to participate in the flotilla.

 Cultural events

 At the 2011 Inside Out LGBT film festival QuAIA jointly sponsored a program consisting of film shorts produced by artists in Lebanon, Palestine and their diasporas.
 The program was titled "With Love from Le(z)Banon and Pa(lez)tine" and was followed by a talk by Professor Samar Habib on queer representation in Egyptian cinema.
 QuAIA co-sponsored the program with Queer Ontario.